codevlabs/oskar/README.md

 4. Before we push our repository and run our app, we need to set up a MongoDB database.
 Run `heroku addons:create mongolab` to create a basic mongoDB.
 The basic plan of the extension is free but it will require you to enter your credit card details.

-5. Get the remote URL for your new database by running `heroku config | grep MONGOLAB_URI` and add this URL to the `mongo.url` part of the Oskar config file which you can find at `config/default.json`.

-6. Now push the repository to your new Heroku app by running `git push heroku master` and `heroku ps:scale web=1` to ensure that at least one instance of it is running.
+5. Now push the repository to your new Heroku app by running `git push heroku master` and `heroku ps:scale web=1` to ensure that at least one instance of it is running.

-7. Visit the URL that Heroku returned or run `heroku open` to see the Oskar website.
+6. Visit the URL that Heroku returned or run `heroku open` to see the Oskar website.
 Go to `http://your-oskar-url.com/dashboard` to see your team's statistics.
 It will ask you for a username and password that can be defined in your config file under `auth`

 ## Setting up a local dev environment / Contributing